Oxnard Wrongful Termination Lawyer

 Hostile Work Environments and Constructive Termination

-At The Law Offices of Schurmer & Wood we often receive calls from people who are working in unpleasant or terrible work environments who are looking to pursue a claim against their employer.
+At The Schurmer Firm we often receive calls from people who are working in unpleasant or terrible work environments who are looking to pursue a claim against their employer.
 Unfortunately, in California the law doesn’t require employers to provide enjoyable, supportive or positive work environments.
 Surprisingly, the law doesn’t even require employers to treat each of their employees equally, which means that being singled out by a negative boss for no apparent reason isn’t enough to support an employment claim.
 In order to bring an action against an employer, the employee must prove they were working in a hostile work environment.
 A hostile work environment under the law is a work environment that is unbearable to work in because a boss, supervisor, manager or other individual is treating the employee differently because they are a member of a protected class.

 Can I Quit My Job Because it is a Hostile Work Environment?